-Scalability of growing project maturity can be top down driven or bottom up.
+Scalability of growing project maturity can be top down or bottom up.
 Organizations can start at either end easily and meet in the middle, without having to do all at the same time.

-References
+Reference

 Collins, Jim.
-2001.
-Good to Great: Why Some Companies Make the Leap… and Others Don’t.
-New York: HarperBusiness.
+Good to Great: Why Some Companies Make the Leap . . . and Others Don’t.
+New York: HarperBusiness, 2001.